 0

-one year ago SteveE01 13 | 3
+2 years ago SteveE01 13 | 3

 Ah right!
 So if I type in Arial in the font family, it'll default to what ever the user has.
 But if I add a font, and select one of the modern fonts you've provided (like Blogger, Butler, Lato), and set that as base, the course will always lock in to that font?